gamermount56/sdk-readme/README.md

   - Numbers - digits and dice faces, shipped with the Numbers game.
   - Coding - the various tiles shipped with Coding Awbie and Coding Jam (currently the character pieces with Coding Duo are not supported)
   - DominoCodes - printable barcodes, convenient to prototype new games [(printable link)](./dominocodes.pdf).

+  Note: We only support using a single deck at a time (so the SDK will not be able to detect both Words and Numbers tiles at the same time).

 ## Customizing Decks